Pennsylvania Museum and School of Industrial Art: History and notable features

-Classes began during the fall of 1877, and were held in a building at 312 North Broad Street.
+Classes began during the fall of 1877 and were held in a building at 312 North Broad Street.
 Shortly thereafter, classes were moved into the old Franklin Institute at 15 South 7th Street.
+From 1879 to 1884 the school was located at 1709 Chestnut Street, then at 1336 Spring Garden Street from 1884 to 1893.

 In 1893, PMSIA acquired a complex of buildings at Broad & Pine, vacated by the Pennsylvania Institution for the Deaf and Dumb when they moved to Germantown.

 In 1964, following a series of name changes, the museum and the school separated: the museum became the Philadelphia Museum of Art, and the school became the Philadelphia College of Art.
-After further name changes the school became the University of the Arts.
-University of the Arts had retained the property at 320 S. Broad Street, called Hamilton Hall.
+After further name changes, the school became the University of the Arts.
+The University of the Arts had retained the property at 320 S. Broad Street, called Hamilton Hall.

 Notable people

 The first president of PMSIA was Coleman Sellers II (1827–1907).
-The first principal of the school was Leslie W. Miller (1848–1931), who remained there for forty years, 1880 through 1920.
+The first principal of the school was Leslie W. Miller (1848–1931), who remained there for forty years, from 1880 through 1920.